wavingtide/programming-knowledge-hub/devops/infrastructure-as-code/terraform.md

 - `<BLOCK LABEL>` - `aws_s3_bucket`, `google_cloud_run_service`, `databricks_notebook`

-# Resource

 # State
-State is the status of the managed infrastructure and configuration.
+State is the status of the managed infrastructure and configuration, which acts as a source of truth for your environment.
 By default, it is stored in a local file called `terraform.tfstate`.

 Terraform uses state to determine which changes to make to your infrastructure.
 Prior to any operation, Terraform does a refresh to update the state with real infrastructure.